Daily Racing Form

 The Daily Racing Form (DRF) (referred to as the Racing Form or "Form" and sometimes "telegraph" or "telly") is a tabloid newspaper founded in 1894 in Chicago, Illinois, by Frank Brunell.
 The paper publishes the past performances of racehorses as a statistical service for bettors covering horse racing in North America.

-The first edition of the DRF was published in Chicago in November 1894 and publishes up to 35 regional editions every day but Christmas.
+The first edition of the DRF was published in Chicago in November 1894.
+DRF publishes up to 35 regional editions every day but Christmas.

 In cooperation with the National Thoroughbred Racing Association and the National Turf Writers and Broadcasters Association, the Daily Racing Form selects the winners of the annual Eclipse Awards.

 In 1922, the DRF publishing company was sold to Moses Annenberg's Triangle Publications, which would eventually be owned by Walter Annenberg.